grz0zrg/wui/README.md

 >One of the coolest (and maybe 'unique') feature of the dialog widget is the ability to be detached from the window it is on and act as a proper window without breaking the content (including events), this may be very usefull, the user can detach any dialogs and move them on other screens etc.

->All WUI widgets work very well with the detachable feature, what you change in the detachable dialog will be changed in the 'original' dialog, this should be the same dialog after all, for example, if you toggle a WUI_ToolBar button in the detached dialog and close it, when you open the dialog again (detached or not) the button will be toggled, the only thing which is not synced is the size of the detached dialog.
+>All WUI widgets work very well with the detachable feature, what you change in the detachable dialog will be changed in the 'original' dialog, this should be the same dialog after all, for example, if you toggle a WUI_ToolBar button in the detached dialog and close it, when you open the dialog again (detached or not) the button will be toggled, the only thing which is not synced is the size of the detached dialog and its position.

+>Note: On iPad, the detach feature will not work well because Safari will open the dialog as a new tab.

 >Note: The detach feature keep track of events by overriding `addEventListener`, in order to work correctly the WUI_Dialog/WUI library should be loaded before you or other libs add events.